 - Moderate – Between fifteen and thirty events an hour

 - Severe – Over thirty events an hour

-You are probably wondering, “how do I get a sleep study done?”
+You’re probably wondering, “how do I get a sleep study done?”
 There are a couple of options.
 One is to spend the night in a specialized laboratory for a full sleep study.
-Cost, convenience, and comfort may be prohibitive for that option.
+For many, cost, convenience, and comfort may make this option prohibitive.
 Many people don’t sleep well in an unfamiliar environment, particularly the cold and clinical atmosphere of a laboratory, leading some patients to question the accuracy.

-The alternative is an accurate home sleep apnea reading, using a small device that gathers data while you snooze in your own bed.
+The alternative is an accurate home sleep apnea reading, using a small device that gathers data while you snooze in the comfort of your own bed.
 When it comes to a home sleep study vs lab, most patients prefer the at-home option, unless specific circumstances necessitate the alternative.

 Yes, at-home sleep tests are highly accurate.
 As long as you follow the instructions you’re given, your sleep test will be able to diagnose you properly.
 Despite being more convenient than a test at a sleep clinic, the take-home test doesn’t sacrifice much quality.